yanivyacoby/harvard-cs290-instructional-materials/_posts/2023-04-21-once-per-semester.md

   * What made them want to start?
   * What did they get out of it?
 What did they find challenging?
 What did they find rewarding?

+## Go to an InTouch social

+[InTouch](https://intouch.seas.harvard.edu/) is a peer-to-peer support network for graduate students.
+Its goal is to create a student culture at SEAS that prioritizes student well-being by addressing the imposter phenomenon, stress, and isolation that students commonly experience over the course of their program.

+InTouch socials happen every two weeks at the SEC – announcements for them appear on the `gradsdirect` mailing-list and on their calendar.
+Answer the following questions:
+* Introduce yourself to the InTouch peer mentors there running the social.
+* When did you go?
+Which InTouch peer organizer did you talk to?
+* What/who is InTouch for?
+What did you get out of the social (other than free food)?